-- 2 2.1.
-This section elaborates on the various phases of a nuclear or radiological emergency, with a - 3 specific focus on explaining the concept of the 'transition phase'.
-This concept refers to the process - 4 and the time period during which there is a progression to the point at which an emergency can be - 5 terminated.
-During this period, the relevant prerequisites (elaborated in Section 3) that should be - 6 fulfilled before the termination of the emergency can be declared are gradually addressed.
-In this - 7 context it is generally assumed that the transition phase commences when the source has been brought - 8 under control and the situation is stable; it ends when all the necessary prerequisites to terminate the - 9 emergency have been met.
-The termination of a nuclear or radiological emergency marks the end of - 10 the emergency or the emergency exposure situation and the beginning of either an existing exposure - situation or a planned exposure situation. - 12 2.2.
-The various phases of a nuclear or radiological emergency are distinguished on the basis of - the different timescales in which specific protective actions and other response actions are to be - undertaken in order to achieve the goals of emergency response (see para.
-3.2 of GSR Part 7 [2]) and - to fulfil the prerequisites that would allow the declaration of the end of the emergency.
-The transition - 16 phase may last only several days for small scale emergencies (e.g. a found dangerous source) but - 17 could take months or years for large scale emergencies (e.g. emergencies at nuclear installations - 18 resulting in significant off-site contamination).

-- 20 2.3.
-In this Safety Guide, the distinction among the various phases of a nuclear or radiological - emergency is intended to support the planning efforts for the respective phases at the preparedness - stage.
-These efforts depend on the characteristics of each phase, including the information available - and the specific activities to be carried out. - 24 2.4.
-It should be recognized that the emergency response efforts are continuous; thus, during the - 25 response, the use of different phases or distinguishing among them at different time periods is not - 26 intended. - 27 2.5.
-The period covering the management of the existing exposure situation and the long term - 28 recovery operations after the emergency is declared to have ended is excluded from consideration in - this Safety Guide.
+- 2.1.
+This section elaborates on the various phases of a nuclear or radiological emergency, with a specific focus on explaining the concept of the 'transition phase'.
+This concept refers to the process and the time period during which there is a progression to the point at which an emergency can be terminated.
+During this period, the relevant prerequisites (elaborated in Section 3) that should be fulfilled before the termination of the emergency can be declared are gradually addressed.
+In this context it is generally assumed that the transition phase commences when the source has been brought under control; it ends when all the necessary prerequisites to terminate the emergency have been met.
+The termination of a nuclear or radiological emergency delineates-marks the end of the emergency or the emergency exposure situation and the beginning of either an existing exposure situation or a planned exposure situation. - The various phases of a nuclear or radiological emergency are distinguished on the basis of the different timescales in which specific protective actions and other response actions are to be undertaken in order to achieve the goals of emergency response (see para.
+3.2 of GSR Part 7 [2]) and to fulfil the prerequisites that would allow the declaration of the end of the emergency.
+The transition phase may last only several days for small scale emergencies (e.g. a found dangerous source) but could take months or years for large scale emergencies (e.g. a general emergencyies at an NPP nuclear installations resulting in significant off-site contamination). - The period covering the management of the existing exposure situation and the long term recovery operations after the emergency is declared to have ended is excluded from this consideration.
+The transition phase may last only several days for small scale emergencies (e.g. a found dangerous source) but could take months or years for large scale emergencies (e.g. a general emergency at an NPP). - 25 2.2.2.3.
+In this Safety Guide, the distinction among the various phases of a nuclear or radiological emergency is intended to support the planning efforts for the respective phases at the preparedness stage.
+These efforts depend on the characteristics of each phase, including the information available and the specific activities to be carried out. - 29 2.4.
+It should be recognized that the emergency response efforts are continuous; thus, during the response, the use of different phases or their distinguishing among them at different time periods is not intended. - 2.3.2.5.
+The period covering the management of the existing exposure situation and the long term recovery operations after the emergency is declared to have ended is excluded from this consideration in this Safety Guide.

-30 EMERGENCY PHASE
+35 EMERGENCY PHASE

-- 31 2.6.
-Should conditions be detected in relation to a facility, an activity or a source indicating the - 32 occurrence of a nuclear or radiological emergency and warranting emergency response actions, the - emergency class is to be declared and pre-planned response actions are to be initiated on-site and, as - 34 necessary, off-site that correspond to the emergency class and the level of emergency response - warranted (see Requirement 7 of GSR Part 7 [2]). - 36 2.7.
-Early in the emergency response, the response organizations focus their response actions on - 37 mitigating the potential consequences of the emergency so that undesirable conditions are either - 38 prevented from developing or their development is delayed, making it possible to take effective - 39 protective actions on site and, as necessary, off site.
-Such mitigatory actions are accompanied by
+2.4.2.6.
+Should conditions be detected in relation to a facility, an activity or a source indicating the occurrence of a nuclear or radiological emergency and warranting emergency response actions, the emergency class is to be declared and pre-planned response actions are to be initiated on-site and, as necessary, off-site that correspond to the emergency class and the level of emergency response warranted (see Requirement 7 of GSR Part 7 [2]).
+During the preparedness stage, the main focus for this phase is on making arrangements that would facilitate recognition of such conditions, prompt declaration of the respective emergency class and activation and implementation of effective emergency response on site and, as relevant, off site.
+The arrangements made at the preparedness stage should provide for various functions to be performed in the emergency response in accordance with GSR Part 7 [2].